Soupe aux Fraises et Rhubarbe (Photo by Alison Eaves)

 Vitamins and Minerals

-, backfire, and actually suppress your immune response.
+, backfire, and may actually suppress your immune response.
 So it’s ideal to get your vitamins and minerals from a nutrient-rich, balanced diet.
 Your immune system especially needs foods high in Vitamins C, D, E, B12, Zinc, Beta Carotene, and Magnesium.
-Concentrate on healing foods high in nutrients yet low in calories such as fruits, vegetables, and whole grains.
+Try to concentrate on healing foods high in nutrients yet low in calories such as fruits, vegetables, and whole grains.
 See menu ideas below…

 Anti-Inflammatory and Antioxidant Foods